gizatsby/poi-flower/README.md

 # poi-flower
-Create a poi flower visualization that can be saved as a gif or video
+Python code to create a poi flower visualization that can be saved as a gif or video.
+Requires numpy and matplotlib.